anujpant08/OrderzPro/README.md

 # OrderzPro

-An app to consolidate all your orders from various e-commerce sites into one place.
+An app to consolidate all your orders from various e-commerce websites into one place.